 The Minister for Greater Christchurch Regeneration, Hon Dr Megan Woods went to Cabinet and the Executive Council on 18 February 2019 seeking agreement to the revocation.
-It was and announced on 19 February 2019 that the Order had been revoked.
+It was agreed and on 19 February 2019 it was announced that the Order had been revoked.

 What does the revocation of the Order mean?